noisebridge/PythonClass/lessons/higher_order_functions/higher_order_functions.md

 3. How to get a nested function to close.
 Also known as a closure.
     i.
 A what?
-A [closure](http://en.wikipedia.org/wiki/Closure_(computer_programming)) - A function that binds a set of 'private' variables.
-How could this help control flow?
+A [closure](http://en.wikipedia.org/wiki/Closure_(computer_programming)) - Simple definition: A function that binds a set of 'private' variables.
+    ii.
+How could this help write useful code?
+Control flow.
 Private functions for specific environments.
-Pass variables to a function based on the context of the function.
+Passing variables to a function based on the context of the function. iii.
 Why not just put the environment in the global scope?
+You could.
 Security, compartmentalization, memory efficiency, code reusability.
-This is a very sophisticated, very optional tool.
+Closures are a sophisticated, optional tool.